 Within a Specific Storage Location

-There are many ways in which Blob helps you quickly locate whatever content you are looking for when you do remember the storage location where it resides.
+There are many ways in which Knit helps you quickly locate whatever content you are looking for when you do remember the storage location where it resides.

 View ALL Content At The Root Level

 Select a storage location from the left pane of Knit.
 Then, double-click on it to display its contents.
 The left pane expands below to show the folders at that storage location.
 The right pane shows the emails, files etc. as separate tabs.
 At this point, you’re looking at all the content within that storage location, regardless of the folder it is in.
 You can sort and search for any content within that specific Data Source without having to remember the folder within which it resides.